Xiaomi MI vs ILIFE A4 Robot Vacuum: Predictable vs Random Cleaning

 Despite the size difference both of these robots have the same sized bin that has a capacity of around .45 liters.

-The difference between these two robots is also reflected in the design of the charging base.
+Another different between these two is the design of the dock.

 First let us look at the Xiaomi charging dock.